-The First Theorem of Welfare Economics is mathematically true but nevertheless objectionable.
-Here are the commonest objections: (1) The First Theorem is an abstraction that ignores the facts.
+The First Theorem of Welfare Economics is mathematically true but nevertheless open to objections.
+Here are the commonest: (1) The theorem is an abstraction that ignores the facts.
 Preferences of consumers are not given, they are created by advertising.
 The real economy is never in equilibrium, most markets are characterized by excess supply or excess demand, and are in a constant state of flux.
 The economy is dynamic, tastes and technology are constantly changing, whereas the model assumes they are fixed.
 The cast of characters in the real economy is constantly changing, the model assumes it fixed.
-(2) The First Theorem assumes competitive behaviour, whereas the real world is full of monopolists.
-(3) The First Theorem assumes there are no externalities.
+(2) The theorem assumes competitive behaviour, whereas the real world is full of monopoly and market power.
+(3) The theorem assumes there are no externalities.
 In fact, if in an exchange economy person l's utility depends on person 2's consumption as well as his own, the theorem does not hold.
 Similarly, if in a production economy firm k's production possibility set depends on the production vector of some other firm, the theorem breaks down.

-In a similar vein, the First Theorem assumes there are no public goods, that is, goods like national defence or lighthouses, that are necessarily non-exclusive in use.
+In a similar vein, the theorem assumes there are no public goods, that is, goods like national defense, judicial systems, or lighthouses, that are necessarily non-exclusive in use.
 If such goods are privately provided (as they would be in a completely laissez-faire economy), then their level of production will be sub-optimal.
-(4) The most troubling aspect of the First Theorem is its neglect of distribution.
+(4) The theorem ignores distribution.
 Laissez-faire may produce a Pareto optimal outcome, but there are many different Pareto optima, and some are fairer than others.
-Some people are endowed with resources that make them rich, while others, through no fault of their own, are without.
-The First Theorem ignores basic distributional questions: How should unfair distributions of goods be made fair?
-And on the production side, how should production plans that give heavy weight to luxury items for the rich, and little or no weight to food, housing and medical care for the poor, be put right?
+Some people are endowed with resources that make them extremely rich, while others, through no fault of their own, are extremely poor.

 The first and second objections to the First Theorem are beyond the scope of this entry.
 The third, regarding externalities and public goods, is one that economists have always acknowledged.
-The standard remedies for these market failures involve minor modifications of the market mechanism, including Pigovian taxes (Pigou, 1920) on harmful externalities, or appropriate Coasian (Coase, 1960) legal entitlements to, for example, clean air.
+The standard remedies for these market failures involve various modifications of the market mechanism, including Pigovian taxes (Pigou, 1920) on harmful externalities, or appropriate Coasian legal entitlements to, for example, clean air (Coase, 1960).